apache/iotdb/docs/SystemDesign/2-QueryEngine/4-ResultSetConstruction.md

 -->

-# Query Result Set Header Construction
+# Query Result Set Construction

 ## Introduction

+This text mainly introduces the construction principle of query result set, including three parts: header construction, generating non repeated result set and restoring complete result set.

+## Header construction

-This text will introduce the result set header construction way of RawDataQuery, AlignByDeviceQuery and LastQuery. e.g. DownsamplingQuery and FillQuery etc. will be introduced as subquery in these three queries.
+Next Introduce the first part: including the result set header construction way of RawDataQuery, AlignByDeviceQuery and LastQuery. e.g. DownsamplingQuery and FillQuery etc. will be introduced as subquery in these three queries.

-## Raw data query
+### Raw data query

 The header construction logic of raw data query is in the `getWideQueryHeaders()` method.